UWA-CITS5206-DMR/dmrserver/docs/DEVELOPMENT_STANDARDS.md

-# DMR Development Specification and Coding Style Guide
+# DMR Development Standards and Coding Conventions

-This guide defines the project's directory structure, code style, permission architecture, testing standards, commit conventions, and quality gates, applicable to all contributors.
+This guide defines the project's development standards, code style, testing practices, commit conventions, and quality gates.
+All contributors must follow these standards to ensure code quality and consistency.

+For project overview, architecture, and business logic, see [PROJECT_SUMMARY.md](./PROJECT_SUMMARY.md).

 ## 1. Directory Structure